nodejs/node/doc/api/esm.md

 ```

 Defines a package where `require('pkg/feature')` and `import 'pkg/feature'`
-could provide different implementations between the browser and Node.js,
+could provide different implementations between Node.js and other JS
-given third-party tool support for a `"browser"` condition.
+environments.

+When using environment branches, always include a `"default"` condition where
+possible.
+Providing a `"default"` condition ensures that any unknown JS
+environments are able to use this universal implementation, which helps avoid
+these JS environments from having to pretend to be existing environments in
+order to support packages with conditional exports.
+For this reason, using
+`"node"` and `"default"` condition branches is usually preferable to using
+`"node"` and `"browser"` condition branches.

 #### Nested conditions